dmcnulty27/PHI-696/Project-2/README.md

 (c) ∀y(R(x, y) → ∃x(R(y, x) ∧ ∀y(R(x, y) → A(y)))) - For all y if there is some x thats Rs all instances of y then there is some x such that all instances of y Rs some x and for all y if x Rs y then y As

 Is this well-formed?
+I think not.
+For it to be well formed it should look closer to  ((∀y∃x(R(x, y) → R(y, x)) ∧ (R(x, y) → A(y)))

 (d) (∀y)(R(x, y) → A(y)) ∧ (∃y)(R(x, y) ∧ B(y)) - For all y if x Rs y then y As and some instances of y x Rs y and y Bs

 Is this well-formed?
+I think not.
+For it to be well-fromed there should be another set of parenthesis to make it a conjunction

 4. Provide an interpretation I1 for ALC and an interpretation I2 for ALCN - each distinct from any interpretation covered in class so far - and construct a bisimulation that demonstrates ALCN is more expressive than ALC.
 Use the mermaid syntax of markdown to provide a graphical representation of your work.
 Feel free to use the mermaid live editor when diagramming.